-SST is the only school in Singapore that is offering a range of Applied Subjects leading to the O-level certification in the subjects.It is also a forerunner in championing Applied Learning.
-In fact the entire educational context and philosophy of the school including vision, mission, teaching, facilities, and student programmes are designed to provide an environment conducive for learning that allows students the opportunities to apply what they have learnt in the real world, thus making learning relevant and active.
-In the process students are equipped with higher order thinking and problem solving skills crucial to creative and innovative production.
+SST is also a forerunner in championing Applied Learning.
+In fact the entire educational context and philosophy of the school including vision, mission, teaching, facilities, and student programmes are designed to provide an environment conducive to skills and knowledge application, thus making learning relevant and active.
+In the process, students are equipped with higher order thinking and problem solving skills crucial to creative and innovative production.

 Applied Learning is not a new concept and has been around for many years.
 In the early days, the Applied learning approach was used in vocational training schools because of the nature of the programming offered.
 The focus was on learning by doing.